 While building upon existing works, the aim with future acquisitions would not only provide visible and spiritually uplifting material, they would also challenge the viewer to experience and appreciate art in a new perspective.
 Artworks, I believe, are a critical aspect of the experience of the University, providing key moments of student life.
 It is important to have a dialogue with both historical and contemporary art in order to make sound value judgements.

-My principal aims are to develop a religious resonance and inspire contemporary imagination, augment artist’s representation within the collection, support emerging artists, ensure gender representation and embrace a wide range of artistic practice.
+My principal aims are to develop a religious resonance and contemporary relevance, augment artist’s representation within the collection, support emerging artists, ensure gender representation and embrace a wide range of artistic practice.

 Meeting the challenges